neurostuff/meta-analysis-book/content/tutorials.md

 Pubmed landing page
 ```

-Hopping over to Pubmed, Dr. Lytical put the following in the advanced search box:
+Hopping over to Pubmed, Dr. Lytical clicked on the advanced text below the main search box,
+and put the following text in the advanced search box:

 ```
 ("fMRI" OR "PET" OR "neuroimaging" OR "Functional magnetic resonance imaging" OR "functional MRI") AND ("nicotine" OR "cigarette" OR "smok*" OR "DMXB-A") AND ("2011/01/01"[Date - Publication] : "2011/12/31"[Date - Publication])